myhedinv/GR34PPM/README.md

 ## Overview

-This iOS application is a project made in Xcode and Swift..
+This iOS application is a project made in Xcode and Swift.
 The app includes a welcome view, register view, login view, dashboard view, and a contacts table view.

 ## Features